-8) Now start target VM.
+8) Now start the target VM.
 One small progress box will pop and wait for teleportation, as shown below.

-9) Go to source computer (desktop), let’s send win7_1 source virtual machine to laptop by live migration.
+9) Go to the source computer (desktop), let’s send win7_1 source virtual machine to laptop by live migration.
 Issue the following command while VM is working.